OCamlPro/techelson/user_doc/src/index.md

 source and [hosted on github], where you can find the build instructions.
 If you just want to retrieve a binary, head over to [releases].

+If you have problems or suggestions, help us make Techelson better by [opening an issue].

 Techelson emulates just enough of the tezos blockchain protocol to be able to create smart contracts and make transfers between contracts.
 Currently, techelson only aims at testing functional properties of smart contracts.
 In particular, it does not provide any information about